 The Good Dog Difference

 Good Dog is the only organization in New York City that offers true therapy team certifications.
 Good Dog fully participates in its teams’ therapy training and certifies that each of its teams is professionally trained to a specific high standard.
-Our therapy dog-handler teams undergo up to eleven weeks (with a minimum of five weeks) of our one-of-a-kind and copyrighted training program so that our highly-skilled, professional trainers may evaluate teams in a variety of settings throughout the training program.
+Our therapy dog-handler teams undergo six weeks of our copyrighted training program so that our highly-skilled, professional trainers may evaluate teams throughout the training program.
 A one-time evaluation, which cannot grant a true certification status, is not in the best interest of the patients and clients served by therapy dogs.
 It is Good Dog’s philosophy that it trains and serves teams, not just dogs, and that a true relationship with a therapy team must be established and continually evaluated.

 The Good Dog Foundation:

 - Invests in its handlers and therapy animals by fully certifying its teams after they receive extensive copyrighted therapy training from Good Dog trainers;

 - Commits to the growth and development of therapy teams by providing ongoing feedback from trainers and re-certifying teams annually;